gchi66/pailin-abroad/lesson_docs/en/level_1.md

         (Means ‘You are welcome’)

 This is the most standard polite response to ‘Thank you’ in both informal and formal settings.

+**Casual alternatives**

 Here are more casual ways to respond: